Action at Bir el Gubi (December 1941): Action

-During the fighting, Colonel Ferdinando Tanucci, commander of the Giovani Fascisti, was wounded; Lieutenant Colonel Alfred George Butler, of Rajputana Rifles, was killed.
-Between 4 and 7 December the XXX British Corps launched seven attacks, all repelled with heavy losses by the Italian defenders.
-Hunger and lack of supplies, however, started to weaken the Italian garrison, which asked for reinforcements; Erwin Rommel decided to send armoured forces (15th and 21st Panzer Divisions) to support the Italians in Bir el Gubi.
+During the fighting, Colonel Ferdinando Tanucci, commander of the "Giovani Fascisti", was wounded; Lieutenant Colonel Alfred Butler, of the Rajputana Rifles, was killed.
+Between 4 and 7 December XXX Corps attacked seven times, all repelled with heavy losses by the Italian defenders.
+Hunger and lack of supplies started to weaken the Italian garrison, which asked for reinforcements; Erwin Rommel decided to send the 15th Panzer Division and the 21st Panzer Divisions).

-At dawn on 5 December, the first German armoured units arrive near Point 188, which they recaptured after a fiery clash between German and British tanks.
+At dawn on 5 December, the first German armoured units arrive near Point 188, which they recaptured after a tank engagement.
 After this, the German tanks headed towards Bir el Gubi.
-The Ariete and Trieste Divisions were also sent, but the former was stopped by an Allied attack, and the latter lost its way in the desert.
+The "Ariete" Division and the 101st Motorized Division "Trieste" were also sent, but the former was stopped by an Allied attack, and the latter lost its way in the desert.
 Crüwell was unaware that 4th Armoured Brigade (part of the 7th Armoured Division), now with 126 tanks, was over 20 mi away and he withdrew to the west.
 The Indian Brigade was broken and had to be withdrawn to refit and arrangements made to bring 22nd Guards Brigade into their place.

-Tank clashes continued; during the following night the Ariete Division managed to reach Bir el Gubi and joined the German Panzers of general Ludwig Crüwell, and their combined force repelled the last British attacks.
-With the arrival of the Ariete, the Commonwealth force had lost its numerical superiority and withdrew ending the Action.
+Tank clashes continued; during the following night the "Ariete" Division managed to reach Bir el Gubi and joined the German tanks.
+Their combined force repelled the last British attacks.
+With the arrival of the "Ariete", the British lost its numerical superiority and withdrew.

 Aftermath

-Crüwell had lost the opportunity to strike a heavy blow on 6 December as 4th Armoured Brigade (part of the 7th Armoured Division) made no move to close up to 22nd Guards Brigade; he waited too long, and on 7 December the 4th Armoured Brigade closed up.
-Walter Neumann-Silkow, the commander of the 15th Panzer Division, was mortally wounded late on the 6th.
+Crüwell had lost the opportunity to strike a heavy blow on 6 December as 4th Armoured Brigade (part of the 7th Armoured Division) made no move to close up to 22nd Guards Brigade; he waited too long and on 7 December the 4th Armoured Brigade closed up.
+Walter Neumann-Silkow, the commander of the 15th Panzer Division, was mortally wounded late on 6 December.
 Axis forces were later forced to abandon Bir el Gubi with the progress of Operation Crusader.